Verse Lab Logo

 We are actively looking for motivated PhD students!
 Get in touch with Ilya Sergey if you want to chat about research opportunities, and apply here.

 Research internships: In case if you are interested in an internship with us, please get in touch with your CV and a paragraph of text describing your specific interests in the research themes we pursue at the moment.
 Strong background in PL/logic/verification or systems-building is a must.
-We welcome candidates who will commit six months or longer to focused research on-site.
+Prospective internship candidates will have to complete a test verification task.

 News